 Welcome Nerd Fitness Rebels!
 Enjoy the article below on the Truth & Consequences Of Six Pack Abs and be sure to sign up to receive four different 12-week workouts, a 12-week sample menu, 20-minute jumpstart audio, and 68 instructional videos

 The above picture is of the recently crowned National Hockey League Champions, Los Angeles Kings.
 Maybe one guy in the bunch is lean enough to sport a six pack.
 But every single one of those guys are complete bad asses.
-Imagine speed skating on ice, repetitively slamming into opposing team players at top speed night after night as you strive to show that you are at the top of your game.
-Those guys are at the proven pinnacle of their professional sport, and very few of them are sporting the coveted six pack abs.
+Imagine speed skating , repetitively slamming into opposing team players at top speed night after night as you strive to show that you are at the top of your game.
+Those guys are at the proven pinnacle of their professional sport, and few of them are sporting the coveted six pack abs.
 Dropping their body fat to a level that flaunts six pack abs simply does not comply with their goals.
-Does it really comply with yours?

 There are several cliches about how the journey is more important than the destination.
 And acquiring six pack abs, for those of us of average genetics, is truly a journey.
 It involves sacrifice.
 It involves dedication and discipline and a host of other attributes that can carry over to areas of life that far exceed looking good at the pool in summertime.